Fluffy, flaky, melt-in-your-mouth vegan biscuits! You'll be amazed at how soft and buttery these are — you'd never guess they were dairy-free.

 - Keep cutting and rerolling until all the dough is used, but again, be efficient — each batch will be a little less tender than the last.

-- Arrange your cut biscuits on a baking sheet and brush the tops with some non-dairy milk.
-Bake them until they're golden and fluffy.
+- Arrange your cut biscuits on a baking sheet and brush the tops with some non-dairy milk, which will act as a vegan egg wash.
+Bake the vegan biscuits until they're golden brown and fluffy.

-- These biscuits are egg-free, so we're skipping the egg wash.
-Instead, I like to brush my biscuits with some melted vegan butter after taking them out of the oven.
+- Brush your biscuits with some melted vegan butter after taking them out of the oven.

 Leftovers & Storage

-These biscuits will keep in a sealed bag or container at room temperature for about 3 days, or in the freezer for 3 months.
+These biscuits will keep in an airtight container or sealed bag at room temperature for about 3 days, or in the freezer for 3 months.

 Frequently Asked Questions